ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/221116 Domestic Water Piping.md

    1. ASTM E11.
    1. Sand
    1. Natural particles of granular material which does not contain excessive amounts of clay, silt, or organic material, passing a 3/8-inch sieve.
 Sand found on the job site may be used if it is approved by the Architect.
-1. PIPING MATERIALS - ABOVEGROUND*   1.
-Domestic Hot and Cold Water
+1. PIPING MATERIALS - ABOVEGROUND
+	1. Domestic Hot and Cold Water
    1. Item
    1. Type Joint
    1. Size